ktrnka/mars-express/README.md

 ## Other

 * Keras 1.0.1 gave worse MSE than 1.0.0 despite the speedup so I reverted.
 Took a while to figure that out tho.
 * Learned Amazon EC2 and GPU.
 Cnmem super important.
 Use fast math for GPU.
 Also Keras unroll=True speedup for RNN.
-GPU maybe 10x for MLP but only like 2x for RNN. (add google doc notes)
+GPU maybe 10x for MLP but only like 2x for RNN.
+The speed tests are in [this doc](analysis/GPU speed testing.csv).
+Also did some [basic matrix mult benchmarks on CPU](analysis/numpy benchmarks.csv).